ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

         finishTiming(it);
     }
 ```
-Where the helper function `GetHandle()` returns the MIOpen Handle and `in_dev` and `out_dev` represnet device memory pointer holder.
+Where the helper function `GetHandle()` returns the MIOpen Handle and `in_dev` and `out_dev` represent device memory pointer holder.
 The `outputTensor` is the tensor descriptor for the output of the fusion plan.

 Also note that the `miopenExecuteFusionPlan` may be called again and again with differnt `fusionArgs` without the need to recompile the fusion plan.